Global-Chem/global-chem/academic/paper.md

   <i>Table 4: Global-Chem Annotated Bit Reference Index: "Molecule" name of the molecule, "Binary String" is the bit representation of the molecule with 512 bit length and a morgan radius of 2. </i>
 </p>

 When evaluating binary we can observe patterns for how a molecule is fragmented.
 In Table 4, Benzene can serve as a marker for any six-membered aromatic compound as a reference.
 When we expand into the second row looking at toluene we can begin to identify which numbers correlate to benzene and which relate to the methyl group and the respective bit topology.
 Comparing toluene to benzene at positions 32, 33, 34 with "101" we can start to infer this means a possible bond type from the sp2 carbon to sp3 for the methyl or another connection point.
 If we exchange the methyl for a hydroxyl we can observe the following bit representation where the positions from 32, 33, 34 of the toluene are reduced back to 0s yet expansion of the binary string at position 64, 65, 66 with a sequential "111" which might suggest the sp2 carbon with oxygen bond which is completely reduced to 0s in aniline.
 By having a reference annotated index we can read binary strings directly and decode the string which served as a motivation for the development of the decoder engine.
+Machine Learning often requires converting the SMILES to a encoder with some hyper parameters that account for how the the bit representation of the molecule is encoded because machines learn on alpha characters not numeric.
+Decoding fingerprints is handled through visualization which disallows safe passage of chemical communication because it isn't recorded effecively.

 #### Chemical Education - Flash Cards